MichaIng/DietPi-Docs/docs/software/bittorrent.md

     Please note, the `aria2-webui` does not support saving settings after session shutdown, this is a known limitation with the software, please use the file `aria2.conf` to make changes:

-    - Stop services with `dietpi-services stop`
+    - Stop services with `systemctl stop aria2`
     - Edit the following configuration file: `/mnt/dietpi_userdata/aria2/aria2.conf`, making your required changes.
-    - Start services with `dietpi-services start`
+    - Start services with `systemctl start aria2`

     Full list of `aria2.conf` settings: <https://aria2.github.io/manual/en/html/aria2c.html>